ChiliCheeseDog/FBLA-Website/README.md

 3. Test out the functionality of the website and use the admin key for backend features.

+# (if it dosen't work, try the following link): https://chilicheesedog.github.io/FBLA-Website/

 ### Admin key: FBLA2025